CloudLinkUp/hackathon-2025/assessment-of-potential-impact.md

 ## Qualitative Assessment

-### User Feedback and Case Studies
-- **Client Testimonials**:
-  - Feedback from beta users like "Company X" who reduced their model training costs by 60% while maintaining data privacy.

-- **Case Studies**:
-  - A detailed case study on how "Startup Y" used CloudLinkUp to train a model 30% faster than on centralized infrastructure.

 ### Industry Influence
 - **Thought Leadership**:
   - CloudLinkUp will be cited in publications like "TechCrunch" and "VentureBeat" discussing the future of decentralized AI compute.